NicSterian/a1-service-expert/CONTEXT.md

 - Shared package crash (`ReferenceError: exports is not defined`): converted `@a1/shared` to dual CJS/ESM with proper exports map; API/Web import from `@a1/shared/pricing`.
 - Prisma migration quoting: fixed `"Booking"."serviceCode"` cast; dev reset via `pnpm.cmd --filter booking-api exec prisma migrate reset --force`; non-destructive via `migrate deploy` + `db seed`.

-### 2025-10-28 ÔøΩ Phase 4 groundwork (Codex session)
+### 2025-10-28 ñ Phase 4 groundwork (Codex session)

-- Replaced the legacy Vehicle step with a ÔøΩBooking summaryÔøΩ route that follows the vehicle modal and feeds directly into Date & Time.
+- Replaced the legacy Vehicle step with a ìBooking summaryî route that follows the vehicle modal and feeds directly into Date & Time.
 Updated `BookingWizard` to show the shortened four-step flow and to surface a persistent Login button in the header area.
 - Restyled the desktop cart sidebar and mobile drawer with richer service copy, VRM/make/tier metadata, and tighter navigation that records step completion against the new ordering.
 - Extended booking draft/customer typings in preparation for the details form (title, first/last name, multi-line address, SMS opt-in, terms flag).
 Began mirroring those fields in `CreateBookingDto`, Prisma schema, and booking service writes; follow-up validation/migrations still needed.
 - Removed the old `DetailsConfirmStep` component to make room for the Phase 4 confirm-booking experience (account login/register + structured details form).
 A fresh implementation is still required before the flow is functional.